This page is designed to answer the following questions:

-Clinical waste such as used dressings or used gloves should be disposed of in identifiable bags that are yellow or orange and stored securely until they can be disposed of correctly.
-You can usually arrange for the local authority to pick up clinical waste after referral from a healthcare professional.
+Clinical waste such as used dressings or used gloves should be sealed in identifiable bags that are usually yellow or orange, labelled and stored securely until they can be disposed of correctly.
+You can usually arrange for the local authority to pick up clinical waste after a referral from a healthcare professional.

 Identifiable biological waste must be incinerated.

 Sharps boxes should be returned to the supplier when full.